serverlessworkflow/specification/specification.md

 In any application, regardless of size or type, one thing is for sure: changes happen.
 Versioning your workflow definitions is an important task to consider.
-Versions indicate changes or updates to your workflow definitions to the associated execution runtimes.
+Versions indicate changes or updates of your workflow definitions to the associated execution runtimes.

 There are three places in the [workflow definition](#Workflow-Definition-Structure) where versioning can be applied:
 1. Top level workflow definition `schemaVersion` property.